DevrelSpace/Devrel-Notebook/Developer-Experience/README.md

 **Open Source Strategy**

-Creating and documenting an open source strategy is an essential first step to realizing ROI with open source.
+Creating and documenting an open source strategy is an essential first step to realising ROI with open source.
 Crafting a strategy document will help your team understand the business objectives behind your open-source program.

 * Start with the end goal first and then explain how to get there
 * Explain your company's approach to open-source and the purpose behind the document.